How Side-Chain Filters work in compressors: BECOS FX CompIQ Mini Pro MK2 – Frequency Response Analysis

 Side-chain filter action is often misunderstood in audio compression, mainly because it can resemble dual or multi-band processing.
 Our CompIQ Mini, along with the Stella and Twain models, add layers of complexity with variable filters that can cut or boost frequencies in the side-chain or keep the control signal unchanged.

-A side-chain filter (SCF) in audio compression modifies how the compressor responds to specific frequencies in the input signal by adjusting the frequency content that the compressor “listens” to, without directly acting on the actual sound (as is the case with dual-band compression).
+A side-chain filter (SCF) in audio compression modifies how the compressor responds to specific frequencies in the input signal by adjusting the frequency content that the compressor “listens” to.
 Here’s a basic breakdown of how it works:

 • Filtering for Frequency Response: By filtering (cutting or boosting) certain frequencies in this side-chain signal, you can shape the compressor’s sensitivity to parts of the audio spectrum: